emacsmirror/csv2ledger/README.md

 ## Setup ##

 At the very least, you will need to set two user options: `c2l-base-account` and `c2l-csv-columns`. `c2l-base-account` is the account that represents your bank account in your ledger file.
-By default, `c2l-base-account` is set to `Assets:Checking`. `c2l-csv-columns` is a list of column names representing the columns in your CSV file.
+By default, it is set to `Assets:Checking`. `c2l-csv-columns` is a list of column names representing the columns in your CSV file.
 The following column names are meaningful to `csv2ledger:`

 - `date`: booking date of the transaction
 - `posted`: effective date of the transaction